gomiero/sha256/README.md

 ---

-A didatic implementation of SHA256.
+A didactic implementation of SHA256.

 This implementation is just didatic and sould not be used for production environments.